 Resorption is a general term for what happens when one part of the body absorbs or draws in another part.
-It occurs differently in various areas and tissues, but tooth resorption refers specifically to the inflammation and loss of dentin (inner tissue) or cementum (outer material) to absorption.
+A tooth resorption refers specifically to the inflammation and loss of dentin (inner tissue) or cementum (outer material) to absorption.

-There are two main types of resorption that may happen to a tooth: internal and external.
+There are three main types of resorption that may happen to a tooth:

+Internal resorption, where “the pink area,” which holds the tooth’s nerves and blood vessels, gets enlarged and dissolves the tooth from the inside out.
 This process eventually leaves the tooth hollow, which weakens it and makes it susceptible to damage and decay.
 The first sign of internal resorption a patient notices is usually a pinkish tinge to the tooth, which shows that the internal tissue is affected.
-Their endodontist could then order a dental image or X-ray, which might show a dental lesion in the area affected.

 Treatment Options for Tooth Resorption

 چندین بار, resorption can be treated with a root canal procedure. در بعضی موارد, surgical care may be required.
 A highly trained endodontist such as دکتر. ورما would be the best person to discuss this with.